 But there is still much to do.
-Against a backdrop of economic downturn, tightening funding streams and greater personal debt, the challenge ahead is only likely to intensify.
+Against a backdrop of economic downturn, tightening funding streams and greater personal indebtedness, the challenge ahead is likely to continue unabated.

 The response to this challenge will be based on the same core principle as that which underpinned our earlier achievements - effective partnership working in the prevention of homelessness.